Fidelity Select Funds: Best, Worst, and 2014 Forecast

 Sam Subramanian PhD, MBA

-Year 2012 is ending on an up note.
-With just a few more trading days to go, Fidelity Spartan 500 Index Fund (FUSEX) that tracks the S&P 500 index ($SPX) is up a healthy 15% for the year.
+Year 2013 is turning out to be good year for stocks.
+They are on track to score their largest annual gain since 1997.
+With just a few more trading days left, Fidelity Spartan 500 Index Fund (FUSEX) that tracks the S&P 500 index ($SPX) is up 29.5% for the year.

-Forty of the 42 Fidelity sector funds are in the black this year.
+Forty-one of the 42 Fidelity sector funds are in the black in 2013.

-Fidelity Select Biotechnology (FBIOX) with a year-to-date return of 38% leads the performance table for Fidelity sector funds.
+Fidelity Select Biotechnology (FBIOX) with a year-to-date return of 59.6% leads the performance table for Fidelity sector funds as it did in 2012 and 2011.

 Sign up for Fidelity Newsletter

-A dollar invested in AlphaProfit's Fidelity Aggressive Growth (Fidelity Focus) and Fidelity Capital Appreciation (Fidelity Core) model portfolios is worth $48.48 and $24.35, respectively.
+A dollar invested in AlphaProfit's Fidelity Focus and Fidelity Core model portfolios is worth $48.48 and $24.35, respectively.

 This implies annualized returns of 20.6% and 16.6%, respectively.